MyCryptoCheckout/wordpress/readme.txt

 == Changelog ==

+= 2.33 20190110 =

 * New currency: BLXS Blockscart
+* Downgrade Bitwasp library to support PHP 5.6 again.
+* Add beginning of CLI.
+Used for automatic testing.

 = 2.32 20190109 =

 * New currency: Acorn Collective OAK
 * New currency: Bitcoin Zero BZX
-* Bitwasp library, that handles HD wallets, updated to v1.0.
+* Upgrade Bitwasp library, that handles HD wallets, updated to v1.0.
 This requires PHP7.

 = 2.31 20181228 =